Frequently asked questions

 Can a person under the age of 18 file a complaint without their parents’ consent?

-For intervention to protect young people in case of a violation of rights, parents do not have to sign or be informed of a request for intervention to protect young people in order for the Commission to intervene.
+For a request for intervention to protect young people in case of a violation of rights, parents do not have to sign or be informed in order for the Commission to intervene.
 We encourage young people to contact us directly to find out about their rights.

 For complaints of discrimination or harassment, however, it is preferable that at least one parent sign.
 The Commission cannot initiate any legal proceedings without the parents’ signature.